xs30snw/db/README.md

 # db

 ## Database
 **Database** is a convinient way to structure and store information efficiently (e.g. in tables).
-A **relational database** uses keys to link pieces of data from one table to another, whereas each **key** represent some relation (e.g. a unique identifier of an owner).
-Three types of relationship are possible between two tables :
+A **relational database** uses keys to link pieces of data from one table to another, whereas each **key** represents some relation (e.g. a unique identifier of an owner). **SQL (structured query language)** is a query language used to access and manage data in the relational database.
+There are also **NoSQL (not only SQL)** databases, which can exploit storage resources and structural integrity in exchange for better performance.

+Three types of relationship are possible between two tables in a simple relational database:
 - **one-to-one**,
 - **one-to-many**,
 - **many-to-many**.